 Evidence of a visa application

-If you have applied to extend your Tier 4 visa and your passport and/or other documents are with the Home Office, you can still register if you provide the documents specified below.
+If you have applied to extend your Tier 4 visa, you can still register if you provide the documents specified below.
 What you need to provide will depend on if you previously studied at the University of Glasgow or at a different institution.

 If you are starting a new course of study following completion of another course at the University of Glasgow (including EAS pre-sessional)